Reda96R/minishell/README.md

     - `unset` (no flags).
     - `env` (no flags or arguments).
     - `exit` (no flags).
-you can check the [subject]([minishell/minishell.sub.pdf at main · Reda96R/minishell (github.com)](https://github.com/Reda96R/minishell/blob/main/minishell.sub.pdf)) for more information.
+you can check the [subject](https://github.com/Reda96R/minishell/blob/main/minishell.sub.pdf) for more information.

 ## Background theory:
-The first thing we needed to know in order to tackle the project, is the functioning of Bash.
+The first thing we need to know in order to tackle this project, is the functioning of Bash.

 ### What is bash?
 bash or *Bourne Again Shell* is a  free and enhanced version of the [Bourne shell](https://searchdatacenter.techtarget.com/definition/Bourne-shell) which is a type of computer program called a command-line interpreter that lets Linux and Unix users control their operating systems with command-line interfaces.
 Shells allow users to communicate efficiently and directly with their operating systems